escamoteur/flutter_command/README.md

 ## Commands in full power mode
 So far the command did not do more than what you could do with BLoC, besides that you could call it like a function and didn't need a Stream.
 But `Command` can do more than that.
 It allows us to:

-* Update the UI based on if the `Command` is executed
+* Update the UI based on if the `Command` is executing
 * React on Exceptions in the wrapped functions
 * Control when a `Command` can be executed